Friday, November 21, 2025

 Temperatures dropped to 16ºF.

 My carpet collection has come in handy.
 I bought this handmade silk carpet in Uzbekistan, but it was probably Made in Iran or perhaps TurkmenistanThe big white oak in the photo has shed a prodigious amount of acorns.
-The neighborhood squirrels are happy!
+The neighborhood squirrels are as happy as, well, squirrels with a prodigious amount of acorns.